nikolio/adnotium/README.md

 incoming-comments: the dir location to save the comments

-accepted-comments: the dir location you move the comments you approve The accepted comment should be deleted after it has been built into the site
+accepted-comments: the dir location you move the comments you approve.\
+The accepted comment should be deleted after it has been built into the site

 ---